LRGASP/lrgasp-submissions/devs/submission-mgt.md

 1. go to the web app and create all evaluation queues pressing user icon, selecting `Challenges` and then selecting the LRPLAY project, then select `Challenge`.
 1. Delete the default evaluation queue..
 Create evaluation queues:
-   "LRPLAY Challange 1", "LRPLAY Challange 2" and "LRPLAY Challange 3" Note the numeric queue ids (9614870, 9614868, 9614869).
+   "LRPLAY Challenge 1", "LRPLAY Challenge 2" and "LRPLAY Challenge 3" Note the numeric queue ids (9614870, 9614868, 9614869).
 1. setup a single round for each queue, which restricts a user to one submission
    % challengeutils set-evaluation-quota --num_rounds=1 --round_start=2021-06-01T00:00:00 --round_end=2021-10-01T23:59:59 9614870